frozeman/MeteorMemoryTest/README.md

 Related issue: https://github.com/meteor/meteor/issues/1997

-Run the test and see the memory console (Chrome Developer Tools -> timeline) uncomment line 28 in the testProject.js to and recheck, and you will see the memory grow.
+Run the test and see the memory console (Chrome Developer Tools -> timeline) In the first run everything seems fine.

-The template instance passed to the event doesn't seem to get cleaned up properly.
+The memory heap starts with 11.2MB and after the 1 minute run it has, after garbage collection 11.8MB.

+If you uncomment line 32 - 37, which simply adds a dummy event to the "page2" template pointing to an element in the "page2Sub" template and you run the test again, you will see that the memory which starts with 11.2MB ends up with 15MB after the test run and garbage collection.